t-d-k/LibreCrypt/docs/FAQ.md

 ***

 <SPAN class="tip">
-The latest version of this FAQ, along with the latest DoxBox user manual, can be found online at the [DoxBox web site](http://DoxBox.eu/)
+The latest version of this FAQ, along with the latest DoxBox user manual, can be found at the [DoxBox project site](https://github.com/t-d-k/doxbox)
 </SPAN>
 * * *